Backyard Safety Tips

 - Low aesthetic impact on your home’s design

-Summertime is a prime time for family cookouts and grilling.
+The Summertime is for family cookouts and grilling.
 A misstep or play near fire hazards can lead to an unfortunate trip to the hospital.
 Take steps to prevent accidents and use these tips for fire safety.

 Grill Safety Checklist

-- Supervision is key.
-Be sure to always have an adult supervising kids when the grill is on.
+- Always have an adult supervising babies and children when the grill is on

 - Remove all flammable items from the vicinity.